9 Cheapest Places to Live in Italy in 2023

 Festivals are free in Italy, and you pay only for the things you consume.
 If you are attending cultural events, Italy’s most popular museums are still great bargains.
 Villa Borghese in Rome is $12 per person to enter, and the world’s most renowned masterpieces are on display there.

 The same is the case for the Uffizi Gallery in Florence – it is $19 to see some of the world’s most renowned art by the most influential artists.
 You can also go to the opera, and the entrance fee is between $19-24 for the Baths of Caracalla in Rome.
-It is an amazing venue, where in the Summer you can spread out on the lawn or sit in the seating area, surrounded by a gorgeous historical setting.

 The only sad thing is that many museums have minimized or even canceled their discount programs.